sjillen/twitch-frontend/README.md

 # Client

+This is the frontend server of the Twitch tracker project.
+The corresponding [BackEnd](https://github.com/ThomasProust/twitch-backend.git) of the application is needed for this to be able to run.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.

 ## Prerequisites

-In order to to fetch the required data, you first need to modify the `baseUrl` in you environment files `src/environments` to match the one of the [backend](http://github.com/ThomasProust/backend,git).
+In order to to fetch the required data, you first need to modify the `baseUrl` in you environment files `src/environments` to match the one of the [BackEnd](http://github.com/ThomasProust/twitch-backend,git).
 Also make sure [Angular CLI](https://github.com/angular/angular-cli) is installed on your machine in order to run the commands hereafter.

 ## Development server